BenTracyDotCom/JHADigitizer/README.md

     * Password: password

 ### Run migrations and Seed Database (optional)
-In Docker Desktop, under the `jhadigitizer` cluster, click the ellipsis and select "Open in terminal":
+In Docker Desktop, under the `jhadigitizer` cluster, find the 'laravel.test' image, click the ellipsis next to it and select "Open in terminal":

 ![docker GUI](https://i.imgur.com/W6FKBOg.png)